Singer Jorja Smith Stuns On Instagram In A White And Pink Bikini

-Jorja Smith is sharing sultry images from her latest music video with her 2.5 million Instagram followers.
+Jorja Smith is sharing some sultry images from her latest music video with her 2.5 million Instagram followers.

 The “Blue Lights” singer posted a photo on her Instagram page on Tuesday, August 20.
 According to HotNewHipHop, the snap was a behind-the-scenes look at the singer’s upcoming video for her single “Be Honest.”
-In the post, Smith is wearing a white and pink swimsuit from Dior.
-The outline of the bikini is white, while the Dior lettering is bright pink.
-The photo, which was shot by Lily McMurrayy, also shows Smith wearing bright white contacts.
-The contacts make her eye appear dilated as she stares blankly into the camera.
-Her hands are on her head in the shot and her incredible figure is on full display.
+In the post, Smith wore a white and pink swimsuit from Dior.
+The outline of the bikini was white, while the Dior lettering was bright-pink.
+The photo also showed Smith wearing bright-white contacts.
+The contacts made her eye appear dilated as she stared blankly into the camera.
+Her hands were on her head in the shot, and her incredible figure was on full display.

-At the time of writing, the post received more than 400,000 likes.
+At the time of writing, the post has received more than 400,000 likes.
 The photo also received more than 3,000 comments from Smith’s fans.

 “Idk if I’m scared or turned on,” one follower wrote.